BD & Sales Workflow

 This should ideally be a Miro workshop in which the basic information for the proposal is discussed and the proposal co-created.

 Use this Miro template for the client session and invite whoever you think could help you on the project.
+Take HMW notes with everyone from the team to create the necessary context.

-You need to provide and align on:
+You need to at least discuss and align on:

-Current problems, objectives, and goals
+Current problems, objectives, and goals (30-45 min)

 Solutions and reference material/case studies